Want to start an online, delivery-only food business and not sure where to begin?

 12. Obtain your food manager’s certificate through MIDWEST FOOD SAFETY (we no longer recommend ServSafe) for a comprehensive understanding of food safety and handling.
-Most local ordinances require a certificated food manager to be present in a commercial kitchen anytime food operations are in progress.
+Most local ordinances require a certificated food manager to be present in a commercial kitchen anytime food operations are underway.
 We recommend getting one whether required or not: it’s a short, one-day course and the knowledge is invaluable.

 13. Identify your food suppliers